 - Sometimes the ways this impacts us individually are challenging to recognize, and sometimes the effects are overflowing in our distress.

-- Counseling should always be a safe place to navigate our identities “away from” the harshness of the world.
+- Counseling and psychiatry should always be a safe place to navigate our identities “away from” the harshness of the world.
 No Matter What those Identities Are.

-APWC Therapists commit to welcoming ALL of the above in therapy.
+APWC mental health providers commit to welcoming ALL of the above in your care.
 There is not a wrong way to “be” at APWC.
-Our psychologists are committed to learning about you, your experiences, and how your cultural values impact the work of therapy.
+Our counselors, psychologists, and psychiatric providers are committed to learning about you, your experiences, and how your cultural values impact the work of mental healthcare.
 If you’re still exploring any or all of your identities, we will explore alongside you.
-And finally, our therapeutic techniques are evidence-based, and the evidence says that psychotherapy is most effective when it is culturally-adapted, so we will modify as we learn who you are and what you need.
+And finally, our therapeutic techniques are evidence-based.
+And, the evidence says that psychotherapy is most effective when it is culturally-adapted, so we will modify as we learn who you are and what you need.
 We are committed to Culturally Responsive Care.